DrakeOwenIO/drakeowen.io/README.md

 # drakeowen.io
 My Personal Site

-Basically I want to have a page online thats not part of social media.
+I want to have a page online thats not part of social media.

 This site has a few different purposes.
 1. Tell people who I am.